 Andrew Thurgood was born in Ongar, Essex and showed an early interest in music, starting piano lessons at the age of four.
 He went on to learn the violin with Stella Wheeler and became a leading member of the Essex Youth Orchestra.
-He read Music at the University of Surrey, continuing his violin studies with David Martin and Nicholas Roth and specialising in performance, with a particular focus on 20th century chamber music.
-The university chamber music group were invited to play concerts at St John’s, Smith Square, The Queen Elizabeth Hall and at several other British universities.
-This led to an invitation to tour Venezuela, recording Schubert’s E-flat piano trio for Venezuelan national television.
+He read Music at the University of Surrey, continuing his violin studies with David Martin and Nicholas Roth.
+Whilst at university, he developed his passion for chamber music, which took him to venues around the South-East, including the Queen Elizabeth Hall and St John’s Smith Square and touring as far afield as Venezuela.

 Matthew was Professor of Viola and Chamber Music at the Masters de Pontlevoy Academie Internationale de Musique from 2004 to 2008 He appears regularly as a soloist with London based Chamber Orchestras and has been a member of the 4th Dimension Quartet, London Concertante and recorded for EMI as part of the Lunel Quartet.